Projects per year

 Precipitation events cause disruption around the world and will be altered by climate change.
 However, different climate modeling approaches can result in different future precipitation projections.
-The corresponding ‘method uncertainty’ is rarely explicitly calculated in climate impact studies and major reports, but can substantially change estimated precipitation trends.
-A comparison across five commonly-used modeling activities shows that there is low consensus between methods over half the land-surface, for significant changes in mean precipitation between the present climate and 2◦C global warming.
-We also find that none of the modeling activities capture the full range of estimates from the other methods.
-Our results serve as an uncertainty map to help interpret which regions require a multi-method approach.
-Our analysis highlights the risk of over-reliance on any single modeling activity and the need for confidence statements in major synthesis reports to reflect this ‘method uncertainty’.
-Considering multiple sources of climate projections should reduce the risks of policymakers being unprepared for impacts of warmer climates compared to using single-method projections to make decisions.
+The corresponding “method uncertainty” is rarely explicitly calculated in climate impact studies and major reports but can substantially change estimated precipitation changes.
+A comparison across five commonly used modeling activities shows that, for changes in mean precipitation, less than half of the regions analyzed had significant changes between the present climate and 1.5°C global warming for the majority of modeling activities.
+This increases to just over half of the regions for changes between present climate and 2°C global warming.
+There is much higher confidence in changes in maximum 1-day precipitation than in mean precipitation, indicating the robust influence of thermodynamics in the climate change effect on extremes.
+We also find that none of the modeling activities captures the full range of estimates from the other methods in all regions.
+Our results serve as an uncertainty map to help interpret which regions require a multimethod approach.
+Our analysis highlights the risk of overreliance on any single modeling activity and the need for confidence statements in major synthesis reports to reflect this method uncertainty.
+Considering multiple sources of climate projections should reduce the risks of policymakers being unprepared for impacts of warmer climates relative to using single-method projections to make decisions.